-With a colloquial name like the festival of lights, lighting is essential during Diwali as it represents enlightenment, knowledge, and wisdom.
-Clay diyas—Indian lamps made with ghee or vegetable oil—and candles are placed around the home to chase away darkness and welcome in goodness and purity.
+With a colloquial name like the festival of lights, lighting is essential during Diwali, as it represents enlightenment, knowledge, and wisdom.
+Clay diyas — Indian lamps made with ghee or vegetable oil — and candles are placed around the home to chase away darkness and welcome in goodness and purity.
 Families and their guests gather together to say a small prayer when lighting the diyas.
-Afterwards, everyone heads outside to play with hand-held sparklers, called phuljhadi in Hindi.
+Afterward, everyone heads outside to play with hand-held sparklers, called phuljhadi in Hindi.
 In India, fireworks are set off to illuminate the sky.

 In addition to lighting, one of the primary Diwali decorations is rangoli, a beautiful floor and tabletop art made with colored powders and flowers.
 Rangoli represent happiness, positivity, and liveliness within the home and serves to welcome in Lakshmi and her blessings.